-The Democratic Republic of Congo (DRC)—the 12th largest country in the world—sits in Central Africa.
-The DRC’s population of nearly 74 million makes it the 19th most populous nation in the world.
+The Democratic Republic of Congo (DRC) — the 12th largest country in the world — sits in Central Africa.
+The DRC’s population of over 65 million makes it the 18th most populous nation in the world.

 Explore areas where you can help us build a better world for children.

 Thanks to the generous support of our sponsors.
 World Vision was able to work alongside communities to accomplish the following in 2014.

 We partnered with local churches and faith-based organizations to promote and carry out Bible clubs, prayer meetings, and other activities that nurture children's spiritual growth.
 Churches also supported development efforts by training community members in child rights, caring for orphans and people living with HIV or AIDS, and contributing funds to projects.

 With World Vision's help, community members formed savings groups.
 These groups empower people to save for the future and offer small, affordable business loans so families can increase their income.